Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hazardous Weather and Natural Disasters in Cincinnati

-Cincinnati, as well as other areas in Ohio, has some vulnerability to natural disasters of many kinds.
+Cincinnati, as well as other areas in Ohio, is vulnerable to some natural disasters.
 It is located in a temperate climate and is just north of the Ohio River, meaning that residents of Cincinnati see vastly different types of weather throughout the seasons of the year.

 The landscape of Southern Ohio also varies quite a bit throughout – there are some dry areas and some wetlands.
 Both floods and wildfires have happened in this area.

-In addition, Cincinnati has seen tsunamis, tornadoes, and heavy snowstorms.
+In addition, Cincinnati has seen tornadoes and heavy snowstorms.
 Some of these natural disasters have been so severe that they have cost people their homes and even their lives.

 However, this is not something that you need to worry about when you are visiting this city.
 Even though there is always a risk, it is very low because these events are uncommon in Cincinnati.